BAAI-DCAI/Training-Data-Synthesis/README.md

 ## (Optional) Download Generated Synthetic Dataset

-We will shortly release the synthetic data.
+You can download the generated synthetic data from [Dataset Link](https://huggingface.co/datasets/JianhaoDYDY/Real-Fake).
+Please follow the instruction on Huggingface Dataset page.

 ## Extract CLIP Embedding for ImageNet-1K